Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company has a commitment to respect the rights of indigenous communities and peoples.
+The company also commits to respect the rights of indigenous and local communities in its own reporting.
+However, the commitment does not refer to the UN Declaration or ILO Convention (no. 169).

 • P